 Here are four reasons why this is a smart idea.

 - Demand drives up propane prices and that demand is usually highest when temperatures drop.
-Propane prices can also rise in the summer months, when people hit the road with their campers and RVs.
-Early fall squeezes between these periods of peak demand – meaning it’s often the best time to save money on your propane tank fill-ups.
+However, propane prices can also rise in the summer months, when people hit the road with their campers and RVs.
+Early fall squeezes between these two periods of peak demand – meaning it’s often the best time to save money on your propane tank fill-ups.

-- Although sudden cold snaps can happen in the early fall, these aren’t as common or as severe as the drops that can happen in late autumn and early winter – which means that odds are, there won’t be a sudden big rush on local propane supplies (and the rising prices that come with it).
+- Although sudden cold snaps can happen in the early fall here in the Hawkeye State, these aren’t as common or as severe as the drops that can happen in late autumn and early winter – which means that odds are, there won’t be a sudden big rush on local propane supplies (and the rising prices that typically come with it).

 - Your family will be prepared for any weather.
 A sudden change in weather can pinch propane supplies quickly, leading to possible delivery delays and occasionally no-heat emergencies as people scramble to fill their tanks.
 Schedule your propane tank refill in the early fall and you’ll enjoy the peace of mind knowing that your family will be safe and comfortable in any weather.

 - You can enjoy all your home comforts.
-Whether you like to cook on your propane grill, cozy up to your propane fireplace, soak in your propane-powered hot tub, or lounge on your porch warmed by your propane patio heater, you’ll need to fill up on propane to enjoy the comforts of home in the months to come.
+Whether you like to cook on your propane grill on a beautiful autumn weekend, cozy up to your propane fireplace or lounge on your porch warmed by your propane patio heater, you’ll need to fill up on propane to enjoy the comforts of home in the months to come.